synic/noun.nvim/README.md

-# 🗃️ project.nvim
+# 🗃️ noun.nvim

-**project.nvim** is an all in one neovim plugin written in lua that provides superior project management.
+**noun.nvim** is an all in one neovim plugin written in lua that provides superior project management.

 This is a fork of https://github.com/ahmedkhalf/project.nvim, which appears to be a dead project.
 There are quite a few unanswered issues and pull requests.
-I had some changes I wanted to make so I forked it.
+I decided to hard fork it because I wanted to take some big liberties, like changing the repo name and the main module name so they match, which makes the whole thing work better with modern package managers like lazy.nvim.

+## :exclamation: WARNING - BREAKING CHANGE FROM project.nvim!

+As mentioned above, I have changed the repository name and the module name to "noun", which means that you'll want to replace all occurrences in your config from `project_nvim` to `noun`, and pass `noun` to `telescope.load_extension` instead of `projects` (see below)

 ![Telescope Integration](https://user-images.githubusercontent.com/36672196/129409509-62340f10-4dd0-4c1a-9252-8bfedf2a9945.png)